fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Compatibility with plugin Hungarian Pickup Points & Shipping Labels for WooCommerce (by Viszt Péter).
 * Improved: Compatibility with theme Woodmart.
 Disable theme checkout options by default.
 * Improved: Avoid triggering payment method field validation when updating checkout fragments.
 * Improved: Handle name fields as a single line for displaying on the substep review text.